ktrama/jekyll-now/_posts/2018-03-30-DravImproveTree.md

 The tree I posted here is much better than the published tree and comes out closer to the glottolog tree.

+### Outlook

+I could have constrained Central group also.
+However, I did not choose to do so since, I am interested in following Kolipakam et al. as closely as possible.
+I do not know of any reason why the authors did not constrain Central Dravidian.
+In any case, if I constrained the whole tree then the root age changes very much dependending on the oldest calibration point.